Rethinking Patch Dependence for Masked Autoencoders: Experiments

-\textbf{Decoder Depth.} \figScaling{t} As shown in \cref{tab:ablation-decoder-depth}, we show that using a decoder of 12 blocks slightly improves downstream performance compared to shallower decoders.
-CrossMAE performs on par with the vanilla MAE even with as few as one decoder block, which shows CrossMAE's capability for efficiently pre-train vision transformers.
-We further conduct full-scale experiments to compare the impact of decoder depth and prediction ratio, as they can both significantly impact the efficiency of the model.
-Results are summarized in \cref{fig:scaling} and the runtimes is compared in \cref{tbl:runtime_mem_short}.
-We find that a model trained with a small prediction ratio can benefit more from a deeper decoder.
+\textbf{Decoder Depth.} \cref{tab:ablation-decoder-depth} shows that a 12-block decoder slightly improves performance compared to shallower ones.
+Remarkably, CrossMAE achieves similar results to MAE with just one decoder block, demonstrating its efficiency.
+Our experiments in \cref{fig:scaling} that models with lower prediction ratios benefit more from deeper decoders.

-\figVisualizeDecoding{!t} \tabRuntimeMem{!t} \textbf{Input Resolution.} We test CrossMAE on longer token lengths by increasing the image resolution without changing the patch size.
-As the resolution grows from 224 to 448, the image token length increases from 197 to 785, which poses great challenges to the scalability of existing methods.
-Thus, we deliberately choose the CrossMAE variant with a 25\% prediction ratio for higher efficiency.
-In \cref{tab:ablation-input-res}, we observe that the classification accuracy positively correlates with the input resolution, suggesting that CrossMAE can scale to long input sequences.
+\textbf{Input Resolution.} We extend CrossMAE to longer token lengths by increasing the image resolution with constant patch size.
+Escalating the resolution from 224 to 448 increases the token length from 197 to 785, challenging the scalability of current approaches.
+Thus, we opt for a CrossMAE variant with a 25\% prediction ratio.
+In \cref{tab:ablation-input-res}, we observe that the classification accuracy positively correlates with the input resolution, indicating that CrossMAE can scale to long input sequences.